dstolts/Azure_Classroom/2016-12-05-Classroom.md

 Note that it requires about several minutes to configure a virtual network. **Don’t create any virtual machines before the virtual network is done.**

 Once the virtual network is created, it’s possible to create a virtual machine.
-In this step you can specify an already existing virtual network:
+In this step, you can specify an already existing virtual network:

 ![Creation of virtual machine](/images/classroom12.png)